 Natural Kennel Cough Treatments

-While antibiotics or other medicine are typically needed to cure kennel cough, there are some natural dog coughing treatments you can use to help with easing that process along.
+While antibiotics or other medications are typically needed to cure kennel cough, there are some natural dog coughing treatments you can use to help with easing that process along.
 Try out the following methods to get your dog back to their happy selves.
 There may also be some cases in which these methods are all you need, but your vet will need to determine the cause of the kennel cough to know that.

 Use A Humidifier